alphagov/government-service-design-manual/service-manual/making-software/cookies.md

 These are cookies that are set by the website that the user is currently viewing.
 They are under the control of the website operator and can only be accessed by the website.
 Data stored within the cookie is not shared with other websites.

 Examples of first party cookies include:
-- Cookies for storing logged in status
+- cookies for storing logged in status
-- Cookies for storing user preferences
+- cookies for storing user preferences
-- Some types of analytics cookies
+- some types of analytics cookies

 These types of cookies are minimally intrusive as the website owner has complete control over what data is stored within them, how long the data is stored for and what the data is used for.